RobHolme/PowerTools/ReadMe.md

 # PowerTools ReadMe
 A module containing a random collection of functions that I use occasionally.
 These originated as separate scripts but were merged into a module for transportability.
+May change over time as infrequently used functions are removed.
- - Export-Credential
+ - __Export-Credential__: Export username and password to file as a secure string.
+Supports Windows Powershell only, deprecated in favour of the cross platform Microsoft.PowerShell.SecretManagement Module.
- - Import-Credential
+ - __Import-Credential__: Import username and password from file exported by Export-Credential.
+Supports Windows Powershell only, deprecated in favour of the cross platform Microsoft.PowerShell.SecretManagement Module.
- - Get-FolderSize
+ - __Get-FolderSize__: Graphically display the the size of each subfolder within a specified directory.
- - Get-SMBShareCapacity
+ - __Get-SMBShareCapacity__: Display the current capacity used by a SMB share.
- - Get-TLSCertificate
+ - __Get-TLSCertificate__: Display the TLS certificate associated with a TCP interface.
- - Start-TCPListener
+ - __Start-TCPListener__: Start a TCP listener on a nominated port.
+Used for connectivity testing.
- - Test-SQLDatabase
+ - __Test-SQLDatabase__: Test a connection to a MS-SQL Server database.
- - Test-TCPPort
+ - __Test-TCPPort__: Tests connectivity to a remote TCP port.
+Based on Test-NetConnection, but implements shorter (configurable) connection timeouts and removes ICMP connectivity tests if the TCP connection fails (intended to be faster than Test-NetConnection when testing large number of hosts).